alpaddesai/BusinessDevelopmentIdea/README.md

-## Analysis of possible synergies between public entities Apple Inc and Pioneer
+## Analysis of possible synergies between public entities Apple and Pioneer
 PostExcelComparisons

 The project provides a custom  analysis of synergies for a pretend merger between two public organizations.
 The views of the code and the output